cartridge/cartridge-copy-assets/README.md

 ```

 This will create the task for you as long as your `src` & `dest` directories are correct.

+Running `gulp copy-assets:fonts` will copy the contents of the path `fonts.src` to the path `fonts.dest`

 * * *